 Ann Cherry is the founder and owner of Carolina Junior Cotillions.
 Her career in dance began long before CJC.
 As a child, Ann studied classical ballet, and later minored in dance from East Carolina University.
 Pursuing her dream to share her love of dance with others, Mrs. Cherry founded Carolina Junior Cotillions in 1981.
 Her Cotillion program began in Kinston and soon expanded to serve Goldsboro, Wilson, Greenville, and Wilmington.
-Mrs. Cherry currently offers Cotillion for students in the 5th, 6th, and 7th grades in Kinston and Goldsboro.
-Carolina Junior Cotillions strives, under Mrs. Cherry’s guidance, to incorporate the fun of dance into a structured and fun environment for the youth of today.
+Mrs. Cherry currently offers Cotillion for students in the 5th, 6th, 7th and 8th grades in Kinston and Goldsboro.
+Under Mrs. Cherry’s guidance, Carolina Junior Cotillions strives to incorporate the fun of dance into a structured and fun environment for the youth of today.
 Mrs. Cherry continues to study with professional dance instructors.
 In 2008, Mr. and Mrs. Cherry attended the Brigham Young University’s acclaimed Adult Ballroom Dance Camp.

 Once Cotillion was established, Mrs. Cherry pursued further education to share with her students.
 In 1995, Mrs. Cherry attended the Protocol School of Washington®, where she was certified as an Etiquette instructor, specializing in basic dining skills to children, teens, and adults.
 Mrs. Cherry used this knowledge to create and incorporate educational “Etiquette” moments during her cotillion classes.
-Later she spun off a new segment of her business to create Carolina Protocol and Carolina Dine and Dance.
+Later she spun off a new segment of her business to create Carolina Protocol.
 These programs are custom designed classes held across North Carolina that share how important these skills are, as well as how important it is to treat others with respect and dignity.

-Mrs. Cherry is married to Kinston native Jay Cherry and is the mother of three grown children; Christian married to Johnathan Earp, Jason married to Maggie, and Courtney.
-She also has 2 grandsons; John Perkins and Ash Earp.
+Mrs. Cherry is married to Kinston native Jay Cherry and is the mother of three grown children; Christian married to Johnathan Earp, Jason married to Maggie Rogers, and Courtney married to John Horns.
+She also has 3 grandchildren; John Perkins, Ash Earp, and Eleanor Ann.
 Mrs. Cherry’s family has been very active throughout the years helping with Cotillions and Etiquette Classes.

 Susan Andrews has been part of the Carolina Junior Cotillions team since the 2007-2008 Cotillion Season.
 She attended Cotillion under Mrs. Cherry’s direction and also studied dance for fifteen years in Kinston.
 Susan is concerned with the many negative influences confronting today’s young people, and believes that Carolina Junior Cotillions programs provide an ideal way for those students to build self-confidence and leadership skills, all while learning good manners by using proper etiquette.